Validation and Tuition Payment

 Apply for additional funding:

 - Apply for additional loan funding - Parents may apply for the Parent PLUS loan, or students can apply for alternative loans in order to secure additional funding.
-Contact the financial aid office at firstname.lastname@example.org or call 800.877.6259 ext.
+To determine the annual loan amount to apply for, use our Loan Calculator or contact the financial aid office at firstname.lastname@example.org or call 800.877.6259 ext.
 1031.

 - Installment Payment Plan - Rocky Mountain College will develop a payment plan to assist with paying your remaining balance due.
 Students must complete the Installment Payment Plan Application each semester and submit to the Student Accounts Office with the $35 application fee and down payment according to the schedule below.
 An interest charge of 1% per month will be assessed on the remaining balance due after down payment.
 A $25 late fee will be charged to the student account each month payment is received after the due date.
 Failure to make monthly payments may result in declaring all remaining installments due and payable, as outlined in the terms and conditions of the payment agreement.
 If the student withdraws from school and the payment plan agreement is not paid in full, any refund due the student is applied first to the unpaid balance of the payment plan contract.
 Withdrawal from school does not void the contract.